+This section provides a basic description of raw data and detailed data preprocessing steps for each dataset.

-The AD-Auditory (40Hz Auditory Entrainment) is a publicly available EEG dataset on the OpenNEURO website\footnote{\url{https://openneuro.org/datasets/ds005048/versions/1.0.0}} from the paper~\cite{lahijanian2024auditory}.
+\paragraph{AD-Auditory.} The AD-Auditory (40Hz Auditory Entrainment) is a publicly available EEG dataset on the OpenNEURO website\footnote{\url{https://openneuro.org/datasets/ds005048/versions/1.0.0}} from the paper~\cite{lahijanian2024auditory}.
 It contains 35 subjects, including 17 AD, 6 MCI, 10 healthy controls, and 2 unknown subjects.
 This dataset aims to investigate the effect of entrainment on brain oscillations using EEG signal recordings during auditory brain stimulation for distinguish Alzheimer’s Disease.
 All the data are recorded using 19 monopolar channels (Fp1, Fp2, F7, F3, Fz, F4, F8, T3, C3, Cz, C4, T4, T5, P3, Pz, P4, T6, O1, and O2) based on the standard 10/20 system, with a sampling rate set to 250Hz.
 The dataset's authors preprocess the data using the EEGLab toolbox in Matlab, which includes bandpass filtering, noise removal, artifact removal, re-referencing, and interpolating rejected channels, as described in their paper and on the data website.
-We perform secondary data preprocessing to match the pipeline of our method.

-Each subject has one recording trial.
-For each raw trial, we first downsample the trials from 250Hz to 128Hz.
-Then, we segment all the trials into 1-second samples with 128 timestamps.
-We drop the last sample if it is shorter than 128 timestamps.
-This results in a total of 37,425 1-second, 128Hz samples.
-We apply bandpass filtering ranging from 0.5Hz to 45Hz, followed by standard normalization on each channel.
-We perform preliminary evaluations on this dataset and find substantial variability among subjects.
-We suspect the limited number of subjects and potential data and label quality issues cause this variability.
-As a result, we decide to use this dataset for pre-training, although it is an AD dataset.
+To maintain consistency with our pipeline, we perform additional preprocessing using the unified steps.